BryceColton/Intex_Project/README.md

 Run NPM Install once cloning or unzipping the file

+FOR TA's:

+To Access The RDS Database and PG Admin Our .env file contains the information.

 🚀 Features Overview
 Navigation
 The application features a user-friendly navigation bar with the following routes: